mafintosh/generate-function/README.md

 You can call `gen(src)` as many times as you want to append more source code to the function.

+## Variables

-If you need a unique identifier for the scope of the generated function call `gen.sym('friendlyName')`.
+If you need a unique safe identifier for the scope of the generated function call `str = gen.sym('friendlyName')`.
+These are safe to use for variable names etc.

-## Related
+## Object properties

-See [generate-object-property](https://github.com/mafintosh/generate-object-property) if you need to safely generate code that can be used to reference an object property
+If you need to access an object property use the `str = gen.property('objectName', 'propertyName')`.

+This returns `'objectName.propertyName'` if `propertyName` is safe to use as a variable.
+Otherwise it returns `objectName[propertyNameAsString]`.

+If you only pass `gen.property('propertyName')` it will only return the `propertyName` part safely

 ## License